National Organization of Short Statured Adults: Legal programs

-NOSSA provides legal assistance for members who present valid claims of height discrimination in employment, housing and other real estate, public accommodations, public service, and educational facilities.
-There is one U.S. state, Michigan, that prohibits height discrimination.
-There is pending legislation introduced by Massachusetts Representative Byron Rushing that would add Massachusetts to the list.
+NOSSA provided legal assistance for members who present valid claims of height discrimination in employment, real estate, public accommodations, public service, and educational facilities.

-Two U.S. municipalities prohibit height discrimination: Santa Cruz, California, and San Francisco, California.
+Currently, Michigan is the only state of the United States that prohibits height discrimination.
+Three American cities currently prohibit height discrimination: Santa Cruz, California; San Francisco, California; and New York City, which prohibits it in employment, housing, and public accommodations.
 The District of Columbia prohibits discrimination based on personal appearance.
 Ontario, Canada, prohibits height discrimination under the human rights code.
-Victoria, Australia, prohibits discrimination based on physical features under the Equal Opportunity Act of 1995.

-Although NOSSA is not directly involved in any lobbying activities, the group supports height discrimination legislation.
-NOSSA also provides legal assistance to members who present valid claims of fraud perpetuated by various growth-product manufacturers.
+Although NOSSA was not directly involved in any lobbying activities, the group supported height discrimination legislation.
+NOSSA also provided legal assistance to members who present valid claims of fraud perpetuated by various growth-product manufacturers.

 Children and young adult programs

 Bullying involves the consistent tormenting of others through verbal harassment, physical assault, or other more subtle methods of coercion such as manipulation.
 Smaller children and young adults are often perceived as being physically weaker and vulnerable.
 Because of this, short children are frequently targeted by bullies.
-NOSSA provides support services for short-statured children and their families who are experiencing a bullying problem.
-NOSSA also offers a college scholarship award each year to a young short-statured person.
+NOSSA provided support services for short-statured children and their families who were experiencing a bullying problem.
+NOSSA also offered a $500 college scholarship award each year to one voting member who was in "good standing" and could demonstrate that they were a student by mailing proof of college enrollment as well as an essay on heightism.

 Dissolution

-On January 15, 2013, NOSSA announced on its website that the group would be ceasing operations due to a lack of support.
+On January 15, 2013, NOSSA announced on its blog that the organization would be ceasing operations because of a lack of support.
+On May 17, 2013, the organization ceased operations.